daxm/FTD_Deployment_Script/README.md

 # FTD_Deployment_Script
 Use these scripts as a basis for a "Green Field" set up of an FMC and its FTD devices.

+# Note
+The scripts herein use the "fmcapi" Python package.
+You can install it via the "pip3 install -U fmcapi" command.

 # Steps
  * Boot up greenfield FMC.
  * Enable 90 day licensing